Skip to main content

 - Entrance Exam - Each individual degree program has varying requirements for admission.
 Not all programs require GRE or MAT scores.
 However, if such scores are available, please request original copies of these examinations are sent directly to Arkansas Tech University.
 The school code for Arkansas Tech University is 6010.

-- A minimum score of 550 on the written TOEFL (Test of English as a Foreign Language), 213 on the computerized TOEFL or 79 on the Internet-based TOEFL.
-Scores must be received directly from the Educational Testing Service (ETS).
-The school code for Arkansas Tech University is 6010.
+- A minimum score of 550 on the written TOEFL (Test of English as a Foreign Language), 213 on the computerized TOEFL, 79 on the Internet-based TOEFL or 9 on TOEFL Essentials.
+A copy of the official TOEFL score may be sent by email.

 - A minimum score of 6.5 on the International English Language Testing System (IELTS).
-An official score card must be sent directly to Arkansas Tech University.
+A copy of the official score card may be sent by email.

 - An EIKEN score of Grade Pre-1.
 Scores must be sent directly from STEP, Inc. (Society for Testing English Proficiency).